sahil-kale/embedded-kf/kalman_theory.md

 # Kalman Filter Theory

-The Kalman Filter is a filter designed to provide an optimal state estimate for a linear dynamical system where the entering noise is uncorrelated and distributed in a gaussian manner (i.e. normally distributed).
+The Kalman Filter is a filter designed to provide an optimal state estimate for a linear dynamical system where the entering noise is uncorrelated and distributed in a Gaussian manner (i.e. normally distributed).

-The filter is based on Bayes Theorem, which provides a mathametical rule to determine the probability of a cause given its effect.
+The filter is based on **Bayes Theorem**, which provides a mathematical rule to determine the probability of a cause given its effect.

 ## Intuition